MegaphoneJon/nagios/README.txt

 Copyright 2009 Khalid Baheyeldin http://2bits.com
-Drush commands originally authored by Josh Waihi http://joshwaihi.com Maintained by Code Enigma https://www.codeenigma.com
+Drush commands originally authored by Josh Waihi http://joshwaihi.com Ported to Backdrop by Jon Goldberg https://megaphonetech.com Backdrop port is currently maintained by Jon Goldberg

 Description
 -----------
-The Nagios monitoring module intergrates your Drupal site with with the Nagios.
+The Nagios monitoring module integrates your Drupal/Backdrop site with Nagios.

 Nagios is a network and host monitoring application.
 For more information about Nagios, see http://www.nagios.org

 The module reports to Nagios that the site is up and running normally, including:
 - PHP is parsing scripts and modules correctly
-- The database is accessible from Drupal
+- The database is accessible from Drupal/Backdrop
 - Whether there are configuration issues with the site, such as:
-  * pending Drupal version update
+  * pending Drupal/Backdrop version update
-  * pending Drupal module updates
+  * pending Drupal/Backdrop module updates
   * unwritable 'files' directory
   * Pending updates to the database schema
   * Cron not running for a specified period

 If you already use Nagios in your organization to monitor your infrastructure, then this module will be useful for you.
-If you only run one or two Drupal sites, Nagios may be overkill for this task.
+If you only run one or two Drupal/Backdrop sites, Nagios may be overkill for this task.

 There are also drush commands to allow you to execute Nagios plugins on remote